LED Grow Lights VS. HPS: Which One Do You Need?

 LED fixtures are ready to start growing immediately.
 You just have to hang them, plug them in and that’s it.
 You don’t need to purchase any additional components.

 HID lighting on the other hand, is not so simple.
 In addition to the bulbs, you have to purchase a reflector and a ballast.
 The bulbs will not work without a ballast and without a reflector, the light will go off in every direction, which is a huge waste and would further increase operating costs.
 Fluorescent bulbs also require thee same components, although the ballasts are smaller and usually integrated into the fixtures or bulbs.
+Luckily, there are kits available that include everything you need.

 Higher quality yields